Great Falls Bank Robber Arrested In Montgomery County, Police Say

-Officers were called shortly before 11 a.m. on Friday morning to Wells Fargo on Walker Road in Great Falls, where a man took out a gun, demanded cash, and left in a vehicle.
+Michael Allen Reid, 61, crossed over state lines from his Maryland home on March 1, when he walked into the bank branch on Walker Road in Great Falls, took out a gun, demanded cash, and fled in a vehicle.

 Want breaking news in the DMV as it happens, or want to contribute?
 Join the DMV All Incidents Facebook group.